jakobzhao/geog371/resources/gearup.md

 #### Incognito mode

-The private browsing feature called Incognito mode prevents the browser from permanently storing any history information, cookies, site data, or form inputs.[102]
+The private browsing feature called Incognito mode prevents the browser from permanently storing any history information, cookies, site data, or form inputs.
 Downloaded files and bookmarks will be stored.
 In addition, user activity is not hidden from visited websites or the Internet service provider.

 Incognito mode is similar to the private browsing feature in other web browsers.
 It doesn't prevent saving in all windows: "You can switch between an incognito window and any regular windows you have open.
-You'll only be in incognito mode when you're using the incognito window".[103]
+You'll only be in incognito mode when you're using the incognito window".

 **Reference**